Analysis: Oil prices not yet at producer pain threshold

-LONDON Oil prices in London would have to drop below $90 a barrel, adding to a roughly $20 drop from this year's highs, for oil-producing countries and major companies to begin feeling the pain.
+LONDON Oil prices would have to drop below $90, adding to a roughly $20 a barrel drop from this year's highs, for oil producing countries and major companies to begin feeling the pain.

 At the same time, a rise in steel and other industrial metals has pushed up the marginal cost for extracting the most expensive crude -- a level often considered a gauge for the market's floor -- to roughly $90.